 7.1 Review of activities relative to MSE/MP development

+T. Carruthers gave presentations on issues arising from the preliminary conditioning of operating models for Atlantic bluefin tuna (SCRS 2016/145), including outstanding data needs, and the progress on simulation testing (SCRS 2016/144).

 7.2 Review, discuss and complete the technical specifications for the MSE/MP